-JK: I don’t know what made Disney pick this year to make that movie.
+Jim Kammerud: I don’t know what made Disney pick this year to make that movie.
 I know that, for me, it seems like a perfectly great time because a fun story came together, and we got this amazing talent to weave into the movie.
-I’ve had the time of my life working on it.
+I’ve had the time of my life working on it!

-AV: What made you decide to go with a “midquel” storyline, featuring the younger versions of Tod and Copper, rather than a sequel storyline, featuring the adult versions of those characters?
+AV: What made you decide to go with a “midquel” storyline, featuring the younger versions of Tod and Copper, rather than a sequel storyline, with the adult versions of those characters?

 A lot of the original Fox and the Hound movie was a little bit dark, and a lot of the playfulness and real Disney fun came about when the animals were younger.
-There’s an opportunity there – well, Copper goes away on his hunting before they grow up – to tell the story of what happened before they grow up, because they grow up, and they’re not really friends any more at the very end of the movie.
+There’s an opportunity there to tell the story of what happened before they grow up, because when they grow up, they’re not really friends any more at the very end of the movie.
 I wanted to tell this story about when they were still friends.

 It’s hard sometimes to make a midquel, and it isn’t always my preference.
 But because we took them out of their normal world and went to a county fair, it made it sort of a new movie.
 Mostly, I wanted to have fun and tell a story that had a lot of heart but stayed really fun.
 That was my goal, and I think we achieved it.

-JK: Well, I don’t know.
-We’ve made a lot of these by now.
-And a lot of them that might have that number “2” have been midquels.
-It’s a second one, you know?
+JK: I don’t know, we’ve made a lot of these by now.
+And a lot of them that have that number “2” have been midquels.
+It is the second [movie], you know?

 AV: For many people, there seems to be a certain negative perception still attached to direct-to-video movies, especially follow-ups to classic films.
 Did you find that intimidating when working on Fox and the Hound 2?

 JK: Well, I’ve done this several times before.
-I was more intimated about doing a sequel to One Hundred and One Dalmatians, for instance, than a sequel to Fox and the Hound.
-For myself, I think that it’s a fabulous opportunity to reach audiences with these movies.
+I was more intimidated about doing a sequel to One Hundred and One Dalmatians, for instance, than a sequel to Fox and the Hound.
+For myself, I think that it’s a fabulous opportunity to reach audiences, with these movies.

-I don’t agree that – for instance, sometimes there have been people – they’ll have a comment online like, “Has Disney lost their imagination?
+Sometimes people will comment online, “Has Disney lost their imagination?
 Can’t they make a new story?”
-But people are missing the point!
-The audience for this story – if I made a new story – wouldn’t get the opportunity to live some more with Tod and Copper.
+But those people are missing the point!
+The audience for this story, if I made a new story, wouldn’t get the opportunity to live some more with Tod and Copper.
 And I don’t see anything wrong with that.

-AV: I believe this is the first time you’ve directed a full-length animated feature without the co-directing involvement of Brian Smith.
+AV: I believe this is the first time you’ve directed a full-length animated feature without co-director Brian Smith.
 Did you find that a challenge?

-AV: What was the toughest directorial decision you made during the production for Fox and the Hound 2?
+AV: As the director, what was the toughest decision you made during the production of Fox and the Hound 2?

-JK: I don’t know.
-You know what, some of these movies I’ve made have been particularly difficult, and I struggled a lot with them.
+JK: I don’t know… You know, some of these movies I’ve made have been particularly difficult, and I struggled a lot with them.
 With Fox and the Hound 2, I just wanted to make a fun movie and have a good time making it.
 And that’s really what happened.